avisuj/avisuj.github.io/_posts/2023-02-18-Unpacking-the-Meaning-of-Value-Why-Innate-Worth-Outlasts-Job-Titles.markdown

 We pay, honor, and respect those who provide service.
 However, this value is ultimately fleeting.
 Rich have become poor.
 Politicians have become criminals.
 Veterans have become homeless.

-Because bestowed value leads to inequity, it can be easy to covet.
-Simon Sinek points out that a false leader will struggle to hold on to their position once they've got it because the value of leadership comes from the people.
+Because bestowed value can lead to inequity, it can be easy to covet.
+In warning, Simon Sinek points out that a false leader will struggle to hold on to their position once they've got it because the value of leadership comes from the people.
 "It is nice to be important, but it's more important to be nice."
 (Walter Winchell)

 # Lasting Value
 According to Power of Positivity, the regrets of people on their deathbed are: